xot/ElectraOne/README.md

 In Ableton Live, each track typically has a selected device, and usually the selected device on the currently selected track is controlled by a remote control surface.
 This specific selected device is called the *appointed* device (and is indicated by Live using the 'Blue Hand').

+The remote script comes with predefined presets for many of Ableton Live's effects and instruments.
+The layout and control information for these predefined devices is stored in ```Devices.py```.

-Starting with firmware 3.4 on a modern E1 (the mkII, i.e hardware revision 3.0 or larger), specially crafted presets to control such appointed effects and instruments can be preloaded to the E1 for fast recall.
+Starting with firmware 3.4 on a modern E1 (the mkII, i.e hardware revision 3.0 or larger), these predefined devices can be preloaded to the E1 for fast recall.
 See for [instructions below](https://github.com/xot/ElectraOne#installation).

-The remote script looks for a preloaded preset for the appointed device using the device name, first on the E1 itself, and then in ```Devices.py```.
+The remote script looks for a preset for the appointed device using the device name, first as a preloaded device on the E1 itself, and then as a predefined device in ```Devices.py```.
+(For older, mkI, E1 the first step is skipped.)
 It uses the first one it finds.
 You can edit or add your own favourite preset layouts [as described in this separate document](https://github.com/xot/ElectraOne/blob/main/README-ADDING-PRESETS.md#adding-preloaded-device-presets).

 ![Delay preloaded preset](./images/delay.png "Delay preloaded preset")